ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

   <strong>Each validator account can only be assigned a single withdrawal address, one time.</strong> Once an address is chosen and submitted to the Beacon Chain, this cannot be undone or changed again.
 Double-check ownership and accuracy of the address provided before submitting.
 </InfoBanner>

-There is <strong>no threat to your funds in the meantime</strong> for not providing this—only the loss of opportunity.
+There is <strong>no threat to your funds in the meantime</strong> for not providing this.
 Failure to add withdrawal credentials will simply leave the ETH locked in the validator account as it has been until a withdrawal address is provided.

 ## Exiting staking entirely {#exiting-staking-entirely}